Soka Gakkai International

 The Gohonzon is a scroll on which are inscribed Chinese and Sanskrit characters.
 In it, Nichiren symbolically depicted the life state of Buddhahood, which all people possess.
 In this sense, the Gohonzon is not meant to be viewed as an object existing outside oneself, but, rather, as an embodiment of one's life and all of its potentiality.

 SGI members chant Nam-myoho-renge-kyo to a Gohonzon enshrined in their own homes, as an act of commitment to attaining the highest life-condition of Buddhahood.
-Chanting to the Gohonzon with a strong determination gives people hope, courage and wisdom to take the necessary actions to lead a life of meaning and true happiness.
+Chanting to the Gohonzon with a strong determination gives people hope, courage and wisdom to take the necessary actions to lead a life of meaning and true happiness. related article Creating Value As the term is used in the SGI, value points to the positive aspects of reality that are brought forth or generated when we creatively engage with the challenges of daily life.

 One can still chant Nam-myoho-renge-kyo and experience benefit even if one is not near, or able to see a Gohonzon.
 The most essential element in Nichiren's practice for drawing forth one's Buddhahood is the strength of one's conviction.